NBA Rumors: Clippers Could Trade Maurice Harkless And Jerome Robinson For Andre Iguodala, Per ‘Daily Memphian’

 — Silver Screen & Roll (@LakersSBN) July 23, 2019

 If the trade becomes a reality, it will not only be beneficial for the Clippers but also for the Grizzlies.
 The Grizzlies may not be able to extract a future draft asset from the Clippers in the potential deal, but they would be acquiring a young and promising player in Jerome Robinson, the No. 13 overall pick in the 2018 NBA Draft.
 As Herrington noted, Robinson plays the “Grizzlies’ position of greatest need.”
-Robinson may have failed to impress in his first season in the NBA, but playing for a rebuilding team like the Grizzlies where he could receive a significant playing time may help him unleash his full potential.
+Robinson may have failed to impress in his first season in the NBA, but playing for a rebuilding team like the Grizzlies where he could receive significant playing time may help him unleash his full potential.